haowjern/ChessGame/README.md

 To run:
 1. Download files and put them in the same directory
 2. Run Chess.py and change variables as suited.
+3. (Optional) The resulting display looked the best on my Ubuntu boot, where pieces were aligned correctly.
+But it did not look great on Windows because the unicode characters took up more space than a single letter of ' '.
+It might just be an issue on my laptop though.

 Features:
 1. 1v1 Player Mode